Energy in Algeria: Solar power

+Algeria is rapidly advancing its renewable energy agenda, targeting 15,000 megawatts (MW) or the equivalent of 15 gigawatts (GW) of solar power capacity by 2035 to reduce dependence on natural gas there are 45 active solar power projects in Algeria, valued at a combined US$6.1 billion.
+Algeria currently produces approximately 27,000 MW (27 GW) of electricity, according to ministry data.
+For 2026, Algeria is to commission Nine Solar Power Plants Totaling 1,480 MW (1.48 GW) by august for the first phase of the program to produce 3,200 MW (3.2 GW) of renewable energy which will also include the Ghar Djebilet solar power station and the Adrar wind farm for the entire program.
 Algeria has the highest technical and economical potential for solar power exploitation in the MENA region, with a potential of around 170 TWh per year.
 The first industrial scale solar thermal power project has been initiated by inauguration of Hassi R'Mel power station in 2011.
 This new hybrid power plant combines a 25-megawatt (MW) concentrating solar power array in conjunction with a 130 MW combined cycle gas turbine plant.

 In addition, Algeria has launched in 2011 a national program to develop renewable energy based on photovoltaics (PV), concentrated solar power (CSP) and wind power, and to promote energy efficiency.
 The program consists of installing up to 12 GW of power generating capacity from renewable sources to meet the domestic electricity demand by 2030.